figueira34/figueira34/README.md

 ### Hello there

-I'm Henrique Figueira and I'm a Dynamic BI professional adept at delivering impactful data visualization solutions.
+I'm Henrique Figueira, a Dynamic BI professional adept at delivering impactful data visualization solutions.
 With a rich background in leveraging Power BI, Qlik, and advanced spreadsheet techniques, I excel in extracting actionable insights from complex data sets across MySQL, Oracle, and PostgreSQL databases.
-Well-versed in agile methodologies and skilled in successful project management, I consistently drive results through innovative problem-solving.
+I consistently drive results through innovative problem-solving am well-versed in agile methodologies and skilled in successful project management.
 Committed to continual self-improvement and achieving excellence, I thrive in dynamic, knowledge-driven environments.

 #### Badges